 The belief that the creation of a human-computer interface requires a legion of authors is simply untrue.
 Yet time and again the cycle is repeated: a programmer is asked to fabricate a designer's vision as closely as possible.
 This is equivalent to asking a painter to paint a photograph with the utmost accuracy.
 In each case the result is diluted.
 It will never reach the heights and the clarity of a master at work in his or her native medium.

-The members of our group have largely worked individually and in close communication with Professor Maeda.
+The members of our group have worked individually and in close communication with Professor Maeda.
 We have established a new design process that emphasizes the moment of interaction as a performance.
 This is the process of simultaneous computational design wherein the craft of computation and a sensory result become fused into a single movement.
+The Aesthetics & Computation Group design process embodies the age-old feedback between a craftsman and his or her chosen material.
 This method allows for unhindered creativity in the computational realm.
 We have made work which moves beyond pointing and clicking on icons to the creation of novel physical interfaces and visual explorations which treat the computer projection as a malleable grid of light.
-Using the fastest and most complex graphical systems available, We have created dynamic sculptures, pliant architectures, and human interfaces which attempt to predict the next generation of digital design.
+Using the fastest and most complex graphical systems available, we have created dynamic sculptures, pliant architectures, and human interfaces which attempt to predict the next generation of digital design.